-- The first is the project manager offering all information around the performance, updates, business cases,s and planning for closure to the project board.
+- The first is the project manager offering all information about the performance, updates, business cases, and planning for closure to the project board.

 - The second component is using the information provided by the project manager to review the project as is and decide whether to approve or review any updates to the plan.

 - This is the final stage for all activities and leads up to the project conclusion.